nitishgupta-bits/subspace-resolve/README.md

 ## Verification

-The notebook was executed from a clean start and compared numerically with the independently executed MATLAB reference calculation.
+The notebook was executed and compared with reference calculation.

 - Maximum difference in the exact near-zero energies for `N = 8, 10, 12, 14`: `5.0e-16`
 - Maximum difference in the reconstructed energies for `N = 8, 10, 12, 14`: `1.1e-16`